 All the toilets in the Grounds and Gardens will be open with a queuing capacity in place.
 There are also additional hand washing facilities around key areas of the site, and hand sanitisation stations at regular intervals around the site.
 We would still advise visitors to bring some alco-gel with them.

 Will your cafés be open?
-Will there be food and drinks for sale?
+Will there be food and drink for sale?

 Our takeaway containers are made from plants and are compostable and are the best option for everyone’s safety, at this current time.